 Welcome to the Introductory Physics Laboratory (IPL)!

-Please, make sure that you have purchased a copy of the lab manual by Batishchev and Hyde “Introductory Physics Laboratory”, ISBN #978-0-7380-8145-8 from the NU Campus Bookstore.
+Please, make sure that you have purchased a copy of the 2017 IPL Manual by Hyde, Batishchev and Altunkaynak “Introductory Physics Laboratory”, ISBN # 978-0-7380-8989-8 from the NU Campus Bookstore.
 This same manual is used for both semesters, and covers physics courses in four Colleges: Engineering, Health Sciences, Professional Studies, and Science.
-You will also need a USB flash (thumb) drive for data storage, a calculator, a clear plastic ruler and pencils to use in physics lab.
+If you are a returning Physics 2 student, you can use old 2016 IPL Manual that you bought for your Physics 1 labs last year.

 IPL weeks start on Wednesdays in the Fall semesters and Mondays in the Spring semesters.
 Be sure to attend your first scheduled laboratory class, which is listed by a specific day and time on your schedule.
 The IPL classes are located on the 3rd floor of Churchill Hall.
 All IPL students are divided into groups A and B. Your Group (A or B) can be determined by looking up your Course Registration Number (CRN) and matching it to the list that is posted on the IPL Syllabus page.
 If it is not posted, or you are unsure, contact your TA or IPL Supervisor.
 You will perform the first experiment at the first section meeting time.

 Non-pharmacy students have biweekly full-labs (6 total): Group A does the 1st experiment during the first week, while Group B during the 2nd week.